 In a Bind, while fun, again had no impact.
-Charlotte seemed to get easier cards, further testing ensuring more convoluted cards required.
+Charlotte seemed to get easier cards, further testing ensuring more convoluted cards is required.
 The subject has disputed this, however, suggesting she won ‘fair and square’.
 She claimed that ‘[her] cards were just as tricky as everyone else’s, I think if anything this “experiment” has shown that I am the BOSS at board games”.
-I am not convinced.
+We are not convinced.

 After Charlotte won Go Cuckoo, building a strong and stable nest in which to lay her eggs, we theorised that it was a sure fire thing that Charlotte’s subconscious would allow her to go into labour, but no contractions occurred.

 Finally, after losing Escape the Cursed Temple, this game may have affected Charlottes Subconscious (unlike Go Cuckoo), resulting in the baby being ‘trapped’ in the womb as we were trapped in the temple.
 The subject was not best pleased with this conclusion – ‘This is an absolutely horrendous thought.
 I would like to point out that I managed to escape the temple but since it’s a co-op game I had to lose with my team mates.
 Maybe it’s the mother bear survival instinct in me but I would have quite happily left team mates behind so that I could escape and be declared the ultimate winner….er…I mean…so that I could escape and keep the bump safe….”

 To conclude, none of the games induced labour in our subject, however, it was fun and kept the pregnany lady entertained.
 One interesting note was that the subject won all of the games, even in the cooperative game, she was the only player to escape.
 Does this suggest that her senses were heightened and her skills improved due to her pregnancy, or that people go easier on a pregnant lady?
 Hmm…